swolfe2/Markify/Python/Markify/samples/round_trip_tests/step1_md_from_docx.md

 ## 1.1 Sub-header (Level 2)

-Markify detects Word heading styles and emoji headers.
+Markify detects Word heading styles and converts them to Markdown headers.

 # 2. Formatting & Links

 Text can be bold or italic.
-Visit https://github.com
+Visit https://github.com for more info.

 # 3. Sample Table